itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 Marathon-LB is a Layer 7 load balancer, so it supports many cool HTTP tricks like SSL offloading, sticky session, cookies, and many more.

 ## External LBs
 I mentioned earlier that the 'HAPROXY-GROUP' label is used to link to one of many Marathon-LBs.
 Why would you want more than one?
 The canonical example is that you have 2 Marathon-LBs in the cluster.
-One on the public agents pool with group=external, and one on the private agentfs pool with group=internal.
+One on the public agents pool with group=external, and one on the private agent pool with group=internal.
 The external one takes incoming traffic from the outside world into the cluster, and the internal one is for communication between services.
 A given marathon application can be linked with any of the Marathon-LBs, or both.

-Since your cluster might be running multuple different apps which sould be accessed under different domain names, the external Marathon-LB will need to accept traffic directed at it under different host names.
+Since your cluster might be running multiple different apps which should be accessed under different domain names, the external Marathon-LB will need to accept traffic directed at it under different host names.
 This can be achieved by adding the 'HAPROXY_{i}_VHOST' label ({i} is a zero based index), while setting your desired domain name as the value.
 Final exercise:

 Create another Marathon application, 'test6', similar to 'test5', but this time add the label 'HAPROXY_0_VHOST' with value 'testing6.test' (in addition to the 'HAPROXY_GROUP' label from before).
 In order to test it, I added the imaginary domain 'test6.testing' to my hosts file, and then I was able to test that it's working: